Defined student/athlete as:

 To participate in athletics, a student must be in school attendance all day unless excused by the Principal, Assistant Principal, or Athletic Director.
 Excuses will not normally be approved unless for a funeral or medical appointment.
 Students may not attend any event if they are serving an out of school suspension.
 Students will be considered tardy if arriving within the first 10 minutes the first period of the day.
 Any athlete arriving after ten minutes of the first period class will be considered absent and will not be allowed to play or practice on that day.
+Students with more than one tardy to school, will be held out of normal practice or competition for that day.
 Any special circumstances will be dealt with by the administration.
-It is our goal to have all students attend school all day in order to participate in extra-curricular events.
+It is our goal to have all students attend school all day in order to participate in extracurricular events.

-**** All Alternative classes will NOT count toward an athlete being eligible for participation.
-These students will be given a grade at the end of the semester; however, it will not be used for eligibility.
-Students enrolled in the Alternative School are not eligible for participation in extracurricular activities.
+**** All Alternative classes except ASPE will count toward an athlete being eligible for participation.
+These students will be given a grade at the end of the semester, and must have passed 70% of the total classes offered at Eastern.

 5.Conduct: A student may be declared ineligible for sports and no awards will be given if because of bad habits or improper conduct brings discredit to yourself or Eastern High School.

 - Outside Participation: A student is ineligible if you participate in practices, game, contests or scrimmage not under the direct supervision and auspices of his or her high school, during the sports season.
 The IHSAA has set up guidelines for all athletic participation.
 There are rules set up for during contest seasons, during school-out of season, and during the summer.
 These rules are setup to keep fairness throughout all sports and all schools.
 Sunday open facilities are prohibited.
 For additional information on participation, please see the Athletic Director.